What is the most important thing in the world?

 Professional counselling for Cambridge-school tamariki and rangatahi is free (Please note there is a charge if Government Agencies refer, contact us for details).

-Cambridge Lifeskills offers both Counselling & Child Centered Play Therapy (CCPT) for tamariki who are referred.
-Generally, Counselling is for the older age range 8 - 15 year olds and CCPT is for the younger range 5 - 7 year olds.
+Cambridge Lifeskills offers both Counselling & Child Play Therapy (CPT) for tamariki who are referred.
+Generally, Counselling is for the older age range 8 - 15 year olds and CPT is for the younger range 5 - 7 year olds.

 Where do we do it?

-We are a mobile service working primarily at your child's school (if in the more central Cambridge district), however we can also provide counselling at our counselling room in Cambridge if requested.
+We are a mobile service working primarily at your child's school (if in the more central Cambridge district), however we can sometimes provide counselling at our counselling room in Cambridge.

 Local Cambridge